daveonhols/qmx/README.md

 ### The Issue ###

-In this repo there is a Q script client.q which can simulate users querying a kdb database through a gateway.
-It can be run in one of three modes: big, fast and slow.
-The script worker.q shows a hypothetical database backend to which queries will be routed by the gateway.
+In this repo there is a Q script at q/client.q which can simulate users querying a kdb database through a gateway.
+It can be run in one of various modes including big, fast and slow.
+The script q/worker.q shows a hypothetical database backend to which queries will be routed by the gateway.
 Running a client in "big" mode will simply query all ten million rows from the in memory table "tbl2" - the query is fast but the result is "big" and requires some time to serialise from the server to the client.
 The "fast" client will query one row from this table, the query is fast and takes almost no time to serialise from the server to the client.
 In this demo implementation, we have a gateway with two back end workers.
 If we imagine two clients running in parallel, we should expect (with a good gateway implementation) there to always be a back end process ready to respond to user queries and the fast client running alongside the big client shouldn't see performance degredation.
 Let's see, with the -30! gateway and two workers already started.

 ```
 # run the "big" client, querying every 4000 ms: